chrisjalinsky/ha-kubernetes-lab/README.md

 ###The vagrant environment:
 Here is a yaml representation of the dynamic inventory.
 The idea is to use a JSON API to retrieve dynamic inventory, it's currently static:
-The hosts are built with the vagrant box 'bento/ubuntu-16.04' and utilize systemd unit files
+The hosts are built with the vagrant box 'bento/ubuntu-16.04' and utilize systemd unit files.

 NOTE: ansible user's ssh private key file is using $HOME.
 Adjust accordingly.
 ```
 cat ansible/hosts.yaml
 ```
+The ansible/hosts.yaml file is where I modify the count and specs for the vagrant boxes.
+For instance, I removed several workers to make the builder lighter on my dev machine.

 ###Run the Ansible Playbooks:
 ```
 ansible/run_playbooks.sh
 ```
 ###Ansible playbooks overview:
-Below are the individual playbooks
+Below are the individual playbooks.
+There are additional playbooks and roles that aren't in the ./run_playbooks.sh script.

 ####Infrastructure DNS server
 Installs DNS in the environment, and is not necessary if DNS already exists